openshift/microshift/packaging/images/components/README.md

 from which the OCP images are built is extracted from `oc adm release extract "registry.ci.openshift.org/ocp/release:{OCP_BASE_TAG)" --file=image-references`

-If an OKD image exists for the specific architecture, such specific image will be added into the multiarch manifest, otherwise we need to build the specific images.
+If an OCP image exists for the specific architecture, such specific image will be added into the multiarch manifest, otherwise we need to build the specific images.

 For architectures where `ubi8` or `ubi8-minimal` images exist such base will be used,